How religious communities are modifying traditions to prevent coronavirus spread - Local News 8

 In Bethlehem, doors are closed at the Church of the Nativity, considered the birthplace of Jesus.
 And across Manger Square, the Omar Ben Khatab mosque stands empty as well.

+“We do this so that the close concentration of people won’t spread the virus,” the Pope said Sunday.
+He used his address to pray for those suffering from the outbreak and for those who are helping them.

-In Rome, Pope Francis won’t be giving his weekly Sunday greeting at the window in St. Peter’s Square, but will offer it by video instead, the Vatican said Saturday in a statement.
-The Pope’s weekly Wednesday audience will also be via a video link, and all public participation in his weekday private mass has been canceled through March 15.
+The Pope appeared briefly at the window to bless a small number of people gathered in St. Peter’s Square.

+The Pope’s weekly Wednesday audience will also be via video link, the Vatican said in a statement Saturday, and all public participation in his weekday private mass has been canceled through March 15.

 Vatican City reported its first coronavirus case on Friday, and the Vatican dispelled reports that Pope Francis had been tested for coronavirus, saying he only had a cold.
 Meanwhile, churches in many cities in the north of Italy — including Bologna, Turin, and Venice — suspended their Ash Wednesday services, with some offering masses online or on local television.